 I recently graduated from the University at Buffalo with a BS in Business Administration.
 My junior and senior year of college I worked as a tutor and primarily taught college level macroeconomics, microeconomics and statistics.
 I have worked with over 40 students and have learned that each student needs to work at their own pace and take a different approach to our sessions.
 I incorporate study skills and test taking stechniques into y tutoring sessions because it is important that students can use these skills in other subjects as well.
 I know that I have done my job when a student calls me at the end of semester excited to tell me how well their final exam went.
 If you or your child needs help with economics, math or general study skills to keep the material fresh this summer I would be glad to work with you.

-University at Buffalo - Bachelors, Business Administration
+Undergraduate Degree: University at Buffalo - Bachelors, Business Administration and Management

 What strategies have you found to be most successful when you start to work with a student?